carpentries/instructor-training/episodes/15-carpentries.md

 ## Local Support

-There are several helpful [Workshop Checklists and Suggestions][docs-workshop-checklists] in the handbook.
+The handbook includes several helpful [Workshop Checklists and Suggestions][docs-workshop-checklists]: [https://docs.carpentries.org/resources/workshops/checklists.html](https://docs.carpentries.org/resources/workshops/checklists.html)

 The Helper checklist recommends at least a 1:10 helper-to-learner ratio for in-person workshops (not counting instructors) and more if teaching online.

 ::::::::::::::::::::::::::::::::::::::::::::::::::